Articles

 Portfolio Diversification

 Source: JP Morgan Guide to Alternatives U.S. 3Q 2024-: Bloomberg, Burgiss, HFRI, NCREIF, Standard & Poor’s, FactSet, J.P.
 Morgan Asset Management.
 Alts include hedge funds, real estate, and private equity, with each receiving an equal weight.
 Portfolios are rebalanced at the start of the year.
 Equities are represented by the S&P 500 Total Return Index.
 Bonds are represented by the Bloomberg U.S. Aggregate Total Return Index.
 Volatility calculated as the annualized standard deviation of quarterly returns.
+One cannot invest directly in an index or benchmark, and they do not reflect the deduction of various fees that would diminish results.
+Data are based on availability as of August 31, 2024.

 Private Markets vs. Public Markets